National Museum (Malaysia): Museum Volunteer Malaysia (MVM)

+Galleries

 Displays and exhibits in the museum focus on local history, culture and traditions, arts and crafts, economic activities, local flora and fauna, weapons and currency.

 The museum houses various galleries, each with its own theme.
 The ground floor showcases the geographic and natural history of the Malay peninsula starting with the Stone Age, the Bronze Age and the Iron Age, Hindu-Buddhist kingdoms to Muslim sultanate of Malacca.
 The ancient Malay Hindu–Buddhist states of Gangga Negara, Srivijaya and Majapahit are referenced.
 Among the collections are the stone makara statue, the bronze Avalokiteshvara of Bidor, the model of Bujang Valley temple in Kedah, and also displaying region's ancient legacy such as Javan Borobudur and Majapahit vessel.
 The exhibit continues to the later Muslim Sultanate of Malacca and the various states of Malaysia.
 The display demonstrates the importance of Malaccan sultanate for Malaysian national identity.
 The second floor is dedicated to the colonial history leading all the way to Independence.
 There are copies of the royal headgear of Malay rulers.